stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

     ## 6  149617 10904 days        15 SHERBROOKE ST ACER       PLATANOIDES
     ## # ℹ 3 more variables: street_side_name <chr>, longitude <dbl>, latitude <dbl>

-Now I’ll make a version for my question 1, which only requires selecting a few fewer variables.
+Now I’ll make a version for my question 1, which only requires removing a few unnecessary variables.
 Realistically, we would also eventually want to filter to one specific species, but some more work is required to pick a species that has a large number of species planted over a wide range of dates.

 ``` r
 vancouver_trees_q1 <- vancouver_trees_clean %>%